- Greek and Roman theatre and stagecraft

 Future projects include studies of stagecraft and non-verbal allusion in Greek tragedy, and of performance problems in Plautus.

-I am interested in Greek and Roman poetry and its receptions, and most of my scholarship has focused on ancient theatre.
+I am interested in Greek and Roman poetry and its receptions, and many of my publications have focused on ancient theatre.
 I look at how genre and structure (including metre and other formal elements) can shape a literary work and how it is perceived and understood by its original audience, and by subsequent audiences.
 My research falls into four broad categories.
-All of these areas can provide material for intelligent and interested graduate students in Classics and related fields.

 I have also worked on the reception of Greek drama in the Roman world, not only with the study of Plautus and Terence, but in later authors such as Ovid, Plutarch, and Aelian.